IsaacKhor/blog-source/content/blog/2016/12-26 The Clarentine Calendar.md

 ### Epoch

 This calendar uses the "J2000" epoch.
-The date 0-00 11:58:55.816 is defined as J2000, or 1 January 2000 11:58:55.816 UTC, or 1 January 2000 11:59:27.816 TAI (UTC and TAI times in decimal).
+The date 0-00 11:58:55.816 is defined as J2000, or 1 January 2000 11:58:55.816 UTC, or 1 January 2000 11:59:27.816 TAI
+(UTC and TAI times in decimal).

 ### Notation

 Date format:

-"y\*-md", where "y\*" is the year to as many digits as needed, "m" the month, and "d" the day.
+"y\*-md, where y\* is the year to as many digits as needed, m the month, and d "the day.

 All numbers are filled into the template from right-to-left, from the least significant to the most significant.
 All missing numbers are assumed to be the current division of time.
 The hyphen between the year and the month/day can be left out.

 For example: